ryan-mai/Visualize/README.md

 One key feature is textures.
 Currently, I am unsure why, but there is rendering issues when I try to texturized the model.
 I may be required to use Blender's API if I plan to have texturized models.
 In addition, I am eyeing an interactive 3D model either on Discord itself using a bunch of images from various angles and then the user can use buttons to play with the perspective.
 Alternatively, I can link them a web browser and create a playground for them to use.

+UPDATE: It seems I CANNOT use open3D in order to keep the discord bot up on render...For now, if you want to use the app, you will have to follow the instructions below and run `python bot.py`
 ---

 ## Features